 - CELEBRATE THE 12 DAYS OF CHRISTMAS ON YOUR TREE.
 When I’m working on a project, one of the resources I turn to over and over again for visual inspiration are my bookshelves of childrens picture books.
 For Christmas tree art planning, I could pour over Brian Wildsmith’s 12 Days of Christmas for hours (click for a sneak peek of a few of the pages over on his site – they’re absolutely GORGEOUS).
 I love the idea of decorating a cardboard tree with little ornaments or kid-made illustrations of the twelve days!

 - FIND INSPIRATION IN A PICTURE BOOK.
 Speaking of picture books, there is ALWAYS creativity to be found in the pages of a kids book – our own collection of Christmas Tree picture books is a great place to gather some innovative decoration ideas.
-Maybe your cardboard tree is decorated with paper cranes or origmai ornaments, home to a zoo-full of animals, or is made to look more like a real tree wtih stamped or papercut branches that immulate the style of a specific illustrator.
+Maybe your cardboard tree is decorated with paper cranes or origami ornaments, home to a zoo-full of animals, or is made to look more like a real tree with stamped or paper-cut branches that emulate the style of a specific illustrator.

 - MAKE IT BIG.
-Our little tabletop tree is JUST the right size for us this year, but if you’re looking to put together a BIG cardboard Christmas, hop on over to my friend Arielle’s life-sized cardboard Christmas tree DIY over at ART CAMP.
+Our little tabletop tree is JUST the right size for us this year, but if you’re looking to put together a BIG cardboard Christmas, hop on over to this life-sized cardboard Christmas tree DIY over at Lovely, Indeed.

 Still have some extra boxes leftover?
 Construct your own cardboard snowplow (with a moveable shovel!) to keep the streets around your Christmas tree clear for carolers.